darrylad/payloadsurveillanceapp/README.md

 A flutter app that shows the live readings and graphs of payload weights.

-This project is a part of the course ME304 Instrumentation and Control Systems, at IIT Indore, and was used to demonstrate a project regarding smart and wireless payload monitoring for heavy vehicles.
+This project is a part of the course ME304 (Instrumentation and Control Systems), at IIT Indore, and was used to demonstrate a project regarding smart and wireless payload monitoring for heavy vehicles.

 ## Getting Started